kdoore/CS2335-Gitbook/class-code-examples/spawner-final.md

 #Spawner.cs - Final

-This code includes updated code to: **DestroyAllSpawnedObjects** Destroys objects with Component of type: PickUp, ScorePickUp, Hazard
+This code includes updated code to: **DestroyAllSpawnedObjects** Destroys objects with Component of type: PickUp, ScorePickUp, Hazard, change to fix in your code so it is consistent.
+You may want to delete the MiniGameManager.cs script, otherwise fix the error caused there.